 Your disclosure statement is where you explain to your readers how you make money.
 It shares the relationship between you and any of the links and partners you promote.
 It just tells them that you may make money if they happen to click and buy through your link.

 If you are an affiliate with Amazon, you must also include their mandatory wording as stated in Section 5 of the Terms of Service.
-It is important that you follow their terms and update it accordingly.
+You must follow their terms and update it accordingly.

 Once again, do not copy and paste someone else’s policy that you may find on their site.
-You need to make sure that you create one for your website, so you know you are in compliance and have the proper legal statements included.
+You need to make sure that you create one for your website to know you comply and have the proper legal statements included.

 Check out the online legal bundle that you can purchase for your site.

-Your policy gives people the full information regarding the monetary relationship between you and the partner you linked to in the content.
-But, you must alert people that there is that relationship on your post.
+Your policy gives people the full information regarding the financial relationship between you and the partner you linked to in the content.
+But, you must alert people that there is that relationship in your post.

 The Federal Trade Commission has made it very clear that this notice must happen before any links happen on your blog post.
-You can put it below the title, before the content or even directly above the link itself.
-It does not matter, as long you are very clear.
+You can put it below the title, before the content, or even directly above the link itself.
+It does not matter, as long as you are very clear.

 Your statement can be as simple as “This post contains affiliate links.
 Please click here to read my full disclosure policy,” with a link to your disclosure policy.
 That’s all you need.

-One thing you have to be careful about saying is that you appreciate them supporting you by using your links.
+You have to be careful about saying that you appreciate them supporting you by using your links.
 This language is not allowed by Amazon and can result in removal.
 Rather than have a different statement to use on various posts, it is best to have a blanket statement that can work for all of them.

 One policy that some bloggers tend to leave off of their site is the disclaimer.
-Your disclaimer basically says that you are posting information and links in good faith and are not attempting to allude or misguide anyone.
+Your disclaimer says that you are posting information and links in good faith and are not attempting to allude or misguide anyone.
 It pretty much just means you are honest.
 You can purchase a blog disclaimer policy from a qualified attorney.

-Using no-follow links ensures there is a level playing field and you aren’t buying your way up in ranks.
+Using no-follow links ensures a level playing field, and you aren’t buying your way up in ranks.
 Not using them can result in a manual action against your account, which can lower your site’s visibility on Google.

-There is a lot to consider when it comes to using follow vs. no-follow links.
+There is a lot to consider when it comes to using follow, no-follow, and sponsored links.
 Make sure you understand the difference and when they should be used.

 You may find that some sites steal full articles and place them on their own.
 This is called scraping.
 And it is illegal.
-If you find a site has done this to you, research to track down their host and file a DCMA notice.
-This tells the host that this person is using your content illegally.
-The host will assist in taking down the material and sometimes, even the entire website for theft of content.
+If you find a site has done this to you, research to track down their host and file a DCMA notice, notifying their host that this person is using your content illegally.
+The host will assist in taking down the material and sometimes even the entire website for theft of content.

 Keeping your blog legal is up to you.
 Don’t let it discourage you from blogging, but rather, encourage you to do things the right way.